It is my hope that this blog will prove a resource to historians, decorative arts specialists, costumers, reenactors, and any other interested party.

 I do not allow advertising on this website, as that would could be construed as monetizing images that are legally the property of the individual museums and collections I draw from.
 I have no intention of commercializing the property of non-profits.

-Occasionally I include links through the Amazon Affiliate program which entitles me to a small fee for books that I recommend.
+Occasionally I include links through the Amazon Affiliate program.
+As an Amazon Associate I earn from qualifying purchases.
 If you feel this infringes on a specific copyright for you or your institution, please contact me immediately.